ksh322/ksh322/README.md

 - 2017.06~09 USA NewYork, Las Vegas

 ## career </br>
-- Hanjin Logistics DT전략실 Digital Transforma.
-Planning Team staff 2023.02 입사 -2024.09
+- Hanjin Logistics DT전략실 DT Planning Team staff 2023.02 입사 -2024.09

 <!---
 ksh322/ksh322 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.